 - The ISBN field should be displayed on the website, so both the Website UI and Backend also need to change

-how do i tell my mom i dating a black guy In other words, all services have to change.
+watch In other words, all services have to change.
 If we had other services, like email notification services or search, they would probably also need to change too.
 It doesn’t matter that the services communicate with each other via APIs.
 The services are actually tightly coupled, which means that the respective teams are now tightly coupled too.
 The teams would now need to agree on the API contracts between them, they would need to test the relevant (distributed) flows and, perhaps worst of all, they would need to coordinate their deployments.
 For example, we can’t upgrade the backend UI and add a new ISBN field if we haven’t upgraded the corresponding backend yet.

-follow link The reason we have such a high level of coupling between teams is that we have split our services horizontally, that is, according to technical functionality.
+get link The reason we have such a high level of coupling between teams is that we have split our services horizontally, that is, according to technical functionality.
 This way, most features that we’ll add to the system will require us to make changes to multiple services.

 This is not what we want from an architecture.
 We want an architecture that will allow individual teams to deliver features independently from one another.
 It should be quite clear that in order to achieve this, we should split our services in a way that is cohesive.